 Does my Scout BSA need permission from his Scoutmaster?

 HMNS recommends that each Scout BSA get permission from their Scoutmaster before starting work on Eagle and Non-eagle merit badges.
 If a Scout takes a class without the Scoutmaster’s approval, they may not be given credit for the work.
 HMNS will not issue a refund in such circumstances.

-What does prerequisites and outside work mean?
+What is the difference between prerequisites and outside work?

 Prerequisites are requirements that cannot be completed in the class.
 These should be completed before the class, but can be done after the class.
-A list of prerequisite requirements by Merit Badge and their downloadable worksheets can be found on the Scouts BSA Prerequisite Workbooks page (insert link here)
+A list of prerequisite requirements by Merit Badge and their downloadable worksheets can be found on the Scouts BSA Prerequisite Workbooks page

 Outside work is work that is assigned by the Merit Badge counselor for two-day and five day classes.
 This is work that cannot be done in the classroom or work that the scout needs to finish for a requirement.

 At the end of class, any incomplete work (partials) will need to be completed by the Scout afterwards and verified by the Scout Program Manager and HMNS staff merit badge counselors.
-Please send a scan of your missing requirements to email@example.com.
+Please send a scan PDF of your missing requirements to email@example.com.
 After the work has been verified to show that the scout has met the requirements, a Merit Badge card will be sent.
 Please note that this procedure is in compliance with the requirements dictated by the Boy Scouts of America and Sam Houston Area Council.
-We are not unable to issue Merit Badge cards without verifying that all requirements have been met.
+We are unable to issue Merit Badge cards without verifying that all requirements have been met.